mkbabb/parse-that/docs/tranches/B/B.md

 not waive that RED row.
 S8 grants no formation, candidate, consumer, execution or release credit.

 U is banked at `19ad1ac`.
+Its 24 unordered tests (12 per S/D family) plus 13
-Its 37 focused tests prove bounded scannerless `&&`/`||` semantics, authored slots, spans, recovery rollback, diagnostic labels and 4/8/16/33-member termination.
+S-kernel regressions prove bounded scannerless `&&`/`||` semantics, authored slots, spans, recovery rollback, diagnostic labels, overlap correctness and 4/8/16/33-member termination.
 S is retired as an unordered family: it enumerates available arms and has no disjoint-FIRST route.
-D keeps a private compiled-FIRST fast path plus bounded residual search for overlap, but its formal point estimates remain RED: 1.427–2.371× at four members, 2.708–3.406× at eight, 4.607–6.156× at sixteen, and a 9.559× success-AB point at thirty-three.
-No bootstrap, P1/P2/P3, formation or execution credit follows.
+D keeps a private compiled-FIRST fast path plus bounded residual search for overlap, but every formal timed fixture is disjoint (`residuals: 0`).
+Its disjoint point estimates remain RED: 1.427–2.371× at four members, 2.708–3.406× at eight, 4.607–6.156× at sixteen, and a 9.559× success-AB point at thirty-three.
+Residual-overlap performance is unmeasured and RED.

+P2-L is banked at `5822ae2`.
+All 51 CSS/JSON-shaped leaf capture, value and
+failure products are equal at 8/64/4096 UTF-16 units, but success is only 0.0718–1.3079×.
+Callback loops, declarative ASCII tables and a public sticky wrapper are killed; only a private generic fixture seam is held.
+P2 remains active.
+The live production parser source remains rejected M3 at `90d4ec5`;
+M2 at `de36d57` remains the performance control.
+No bootstrap, P3, formation, execution or release credit follows.

 ## Debt and terminal dispositions